 Ala Kul Lake Itinerary

-If you’re planning a trip to Kyrgyzstan, let me guess, you must be a mountain lover.
-And for good reason because around 94% of this country is blanketed in stunning mountains, offering breathtaking natural beauty at every turn.
+If you’re planning a trip to Kyrgyzstan, you must be a mountain lover.
+Around 94% of this country is blanketed in stunning mountains, offering breathtaking natural beauty at every turn.

 By planning what to visit in Kyrgyzstan you simply can’t miss one of the most famous treks here which is obviously Ala Kul Trek